Rise up: Female voices take center stage at Grammys

 They are joined by singer-songwriter-instrumentalist Brandi Carlile, whose recent album is critically acclaimed and scored nominations in the big three categories, and Cardi B — a former stripper, social media darling and reality star who has become a pop culture sensation now competing for both album and record of the year.

 Nominees for album of the year at the 2018 Grammys only included one woman — Lorde — and she was not given a performing slot on the show.
 The only woman to win a solo award during the televised broadcast was best new artist winner Alessia Cara.
-But this year the category has been expanded from five to eight contenders, and five are powerful female acts.
+But this year nominees in the top four categories expanded from five to eight, and in album of the year, five are powerful female acts.

 "I love being in the company of genius women and I think that every woman that is nominated has contributed so much excellent work and heartfelt work and truthful work this year, and it's just deserving," Monae said in an interview with The Associated Press after Friday's nominations were announced.